 Potential and current members and leaders are expected to cooperate fully with criminal history checks.
-Cooperation includes, but is not limited to, fully disclosing past convictions, providing information as required, and responding with truthful and complete information to inquiries made during the criminal history check process.
-Additionally, if you are arrested during your service term, you are required to report the arrest to your sponsor and AmeriCorps Regional Office within three days of the arrest.
+Cooperation includes, but is not limited to, fully disclosing past convictions, pending charges, and other criminal history statuses, providing information as required, and responding with truthful and complete information to inquiries made during the criminal history check process.
+Additionally, if you are arrested, charged with a crime, or convicted of a crime, during your service term, you are required to report the arrest to your sponsor and AmeriCorps Regional Office within three days of the arrest.
 Failure to cooperate with these requirements, or any attempt to interfere with implementation of this policy, will result in denial of your application, deselection, or early termination from AmeriCorps service.